How to manage mindless summer snacking

 Many parents find their children asking for snacks more frequently during this time.
 In our Healthy Active Living Program, we recommend snacking like a PRO, which means providing snacks that contain a PROtein and PROduce.
 Produce, which includes fruits and vegetables, offers fiber, which helps with bowel health and long-lasting satiety.
-Produce should be paired with a protein, which helps keep you fuller for longer periods of time.
-Pairing produce and protein together provides the healthy vitamins and nutrients needed to maintain fullness until the next meal.
+Pair produce with a protein to keep you fuller for a longer period of time.
+Pairing produce and protein together provide the healthy vitamins and nutrients needed to maintain fullness until the next meal.

 Examples of protein and produce snacks include apples with peanut butter, strawberries with yogurt or cucumbers with hummus.
 These can be packaged in advance and kept available in the fridge for children to choose from, which makes for a quick, easy and healthy snack in between meals.

-To the parents getting ready to switch into summer break mode: try your best to not get discouraged or overwhelmed by the upcoming schedule changes.
+To the parents in summer break mode: try your best to not get discouraged or overwhelmed by the schedule changes.
 We can help our children to avoid creating unhealthy habits by taking a little time to prepare.
 Stay focused and don’t get discouraged.
 We are in this together!

 Dr. Jeremy Daigle is the medical director of the Healthy Active Living Program for Advocate Children’s Hospital and the Chicagoland Children’s Health Alliance.